The Global Fund for Children UK Trust

 UK-Specific Examples

-GFC has funded organizations in Bradford, England working on youth social action, including:
+GFC has funded organisations in Bradford, England working on youth social action, including:

 • BEAP Community Partnership - community-based group in Manningham engaging young people in social action through sports, serving the local Bangladeshi community